MarcoKoch/sphinx-cmake_domain/README.md

 ## Contact

-This project is developed by Marco Koch <marco-koch@t-online.de>.
+This software is developed by Marco Koch <marco-koch@t-online.de>.

 Please note that I'm working on this extension in my spare time.
 It may thus take a while until I find the time to answer.
 If you don't hear back within two weeks, feel free to send me a reminder.